canyalniz/CNN-Inference-Didactic/README.md

 This library uses a channels first convention.
 Anyone can read the code with this in mind, but in order to run experiments by replicating your model, its weights must be configured accordingly.

+## Documentation

+In order to generate the documentation for this framework, open terminal/command prompt in the directory and run `doxygen Doxyfile`.
+Two versions of the documentation will be generated(one in html, one in LaTeX).
+In order to view the documentation website, open **/html/index.html** in your browser.

 ## Preparing the Input

 The input to your Convolutional Neural Network must be an RGB image.
 In order to prepare your input images for inference, you must run **rgb_prep.py** with the arguments `<path/to/image> <CNN input height> <CNN input width>`.
 This will automatically generate the input files for the C model to read.